What To Eat During an IBD Flare

-Other IBD flare foods
+Other IBD flare foods and drinks

 There are other foods I turn to when in a flare such as white rice, organic apple sauce, and bone broth.
 That said, the above three items – baked potato, bananas, and boiled eggs – are my absolute favorites.
 They are the healthiest items I’ve been able to find that also soothe the digestive tract.
 I generally stick to these foods for a day or 2, and if I start to improve become more adventurous.

 In terms of drink, I frequently imbibe green tea when ill, since it has antioxidants and anti-inflammatory properties, which have been said to aid in digestion.